 Among other information reviewed by the Funds Trust Board was a comparison of the Gateway Fund's Management Rate, which, for this purpose, includes the advisory fees paid at the Master Portfolio level, with the average contractual investment management fee rates of funds in the expense Groups at a common asset level as well as transfer agency costs of the funds in the expense Groups.
-The Funds Trust Board noted that the Management Rates of the Gateway Fund were in range of the sum of these average rates for the Gateway Fund's expense Groups for each share class.
+The Funds Trust Board noted that the Management Rates of the Gateway Fund were lower than or in range of the sum of these average rates for the Gateway Fund's expense Groups for all share classes.